Updated on 6/1/2026

 Are You Prepared for Newborn Baby Care?

 One of the first decisions you'll want to make about the care of your new baby is what happens in the first hour after the birth, also known as the ‘golden hour.’
-The American Association of Pediatrics, the CDC and the World Health Organization all recommend that baby have immediate skin-to-skin contact with mother after delivery (or as soon as the baby is medically stable and the mother is awake).
+The American Academy of Pediatrics, the CDC, and the World Health Organization all recommend that babies have immediate skin-to-skin contact with their mother after delivery (or as soon as the baby is medically stable and the mother is awake).
 Mother and baby should stay that way for at least one hour.
-This holds true regardless of whether baby was born via vaginal delivery or c-section.
+This holds true regardless of whether the baby was born via vaginal delivery or c-section.

 Other important decisions to make about the care of your new baby include the Vitamin K injection, erythromycin eye ointment, and the Hepatitis B vaccination.
 These medications can be administered any time after the delivery or delayed for the first hour.

-You'll want to indicate if you want (or don’t want) your baby to use a pacifier, if you plan to breastfeed or bottle feed, and if you prefer a circumcision if you have a boy.
-You may want your baby to stay in your room with you (generally called “rooming in”), or to be taken to the nursery while you are sleeping.
-And don’t forget to plan to meet with a lactation consultant (if you choose to breastfeed.)
+You'll want to indicate if you prefer a circumcision if you have a boy, and whether you want your baby to stay in your room with you (generally called “rooming in”) or be taken to the nursery while you are sleeping.

 Whew!
 That's a lot to think about!
-While there's so much planning for the postpartum period and baby’s first days, a birth plan is also important.
+While there's so much planning for the postpartum period and the baby’s first days, a birth plan is also important.
 It can serve as a great roadmap to guide your birth experience toward one that you are comfortable with.
-Happy birthing!

 Information provided in blogs should not be used as a substitute for medical care or consultation.